 The good news is, in most cases, moms do not have to stop breastfeeding when they’re sick.
 In fact, being sick is even more reason to keep breastfeeding often!
 You’ll help protect your baby (more on that below), and taking a few moments to sit back and nurse may give you some much needed downtime.
 If you are too sick to breastfeed or care for your baby, pump your milk and have a healthy caregiver feed your baby until your doctor gives you the go-ahead to nurse again.

 Note: If you have a newborn and are in a health care setting and have been positively diagnosed with the flu, the CDC has recommendations that may guide your health care provider in caring for you and your breastfed baby: https://www.cdc.gov/flu/professionals/infectioncontrol/peri-post-settings.htm.

 Why is it safe to continue breastfeeding while sick?

-Breastmilk gives your baby the best protection against sickness.
+Breast milk gives your baby the best protection against sickness.
 The protective antibodies it contains help your baby’s developing immune system fight off infection and illness.
-In most cases, if you have a contagious illness like a cold, flu or minor virus, your baby was exposed to it before you showed symptoms.
-So, just think you’re giving your baby the best chance to fight it off.
-On top of breastfeeding, make sure you still wash your hands often, avoid coughing or sneezing near them and put those kisses on hold for a few days (we know that can be tough).
+In most cases, if you have a contagious illness like a cold, flu, or minor virus, your baby was exposed to it even before you showed symptoms.
+Of course, it’s still important to make sure you wash your hands often, avoid coughing or sneezing near your baby, and put those kisses on hold for a few days!

 My supply dropped while I was sick.
 What can I do?

-It is common for a mother’s supply to decrease while she’s ill, but typically it returns to normal once she is well.
-While you’re sick, continue to practice common tips to increase supply such as eating well, staying hydrated and pumping or breastfeeding often.
+A mom’s supply may decrease while she’s ill, but it should return to normal once she’s well.
+While you’re sick, continue practicing ways to increase milk supply like breastfeeding and pumping often, eating as best you can, and keeping hydrated.
 This will help you maintain your supply throughout your sickness.

-What was you’re experience breastfeeding with a cold or flu?
-Share in the comments below.
+What was your experience breastfeeding while sick?
+Share your story or tips for other moms in the comments below.